senthilkumarm1901/myResume/resume_documents/resume.md

 is intended to be used for a short summary. -->
 - A Data Scientist <br>
     - specialized in building production-grade NLP applications utilizing ML and DL techniques
-	- capable of end-to-end ML project execution
+	- capable of co-developing ML applications by following robust coding practices
-	- capable of translating business needs into analytical requirements
+	- who has extensively used state-of-the-art Transfer learning models
 - An aspiring developer who strives to build clean, modular software applications.
 - Total Exp: 12 years; Data Science Exp: 8/12 years